hadlow/teaspoon/README.md

 ### Further work

 Can ML be used to estimate the total length of the most efficient permutation?
+Also, need to improve the scalability - large problems sizes take a long time to train.